 You might feel more comfortable if you take some time before your visit to think about what is troubling you and why you have decided to seek help.
+Maybe even make some notes about questions you would like to ask.

 Your therapist will probably start by introducing themselves and asking you a few questions, such as your name, address, and the name of your medical practitioner.
 They may also ask if you have any current medical issues, and if you have seen a counsellor or psychotherapist previously,